-Child Poverty Action Group has today published estimates of the costs to the economy and government generated by child poverty rates in every local authority and constituency in the UK.
+The Child Poverty Action Group (CPAG) has today published estimates of the costs to the economy and government generated by child poverty rates in every local authority and constituency in the UK.

 The local authority estimates, produced by Donald Hirsch of Loughborough University, have been produced as part of wider work by CPAG to support local authorities tackle child poverty at a time of social security cuts and upheaval.